Color Recognition Math & Literacy Pack: 15 Activities!

-This color recognition math & literacy pack is created with little learners in mind.
-Lots of colorful pictures, fun activities, multiple levels… Whether they are exploring measurement with the color measurement mats, graphing with the I Spy styled pages, playing a dice game or even a card game, this color recognition pack is an awesome way to work on math and literacy while learning colors!
+This Color Recognition Math & Literacy Pack is created with little learners in mind.
+Lots of colorful pictures, fun activities, and multiple levels to make learning colors for toddlers and preschoolers fun.
+Whether they are exploring measurement with the color measurement mats, graphing with the I Spy-styled pages, playing a dice game or even a card game, these color learning activities are an awesome way to work on math and literacy while learning colors!

 **This packet is created for color recognition and as such most of the pages require color printing.
 To make the most of your ink, I strongly advise laminating the materials so that they can be used by many children for many years.
 There are 66 pages in color and 25 print & go pages.
 (Plus 20 teacher instruction/credit pages.)